Introduction To Accounting Basics

 Business transactions are recorded using accounting software for sales and services billing, purchases, accounts receivable, accounts payable, cash receipts and cash disbursements.
 Other accounting journal entries are used to record transactions, including revenue recognition, cut-off timing adjustments, expense accruals for recording payroll and other expenses in the proper period, adjusting the allowance for doubtful accounts receivable, allocating prepaid expenses to each month, inventory adjustments, gain or loss on the sale of fixed assets, and depreciation and amortization.

-Accounting software systems provide a detailed perpetual inventory system to reconcile to periodic physical inventory counts by part number or SKU (which may use automated electronic devices or wireless radio frequency-based counting systems for efficiency).
+An accounting and inventory management system enables users to reconcile periodic physical inventory counts by part number or SKU (which may use automated electronic devices or wireless radio frequency-based counting systems for efficiency).
 Fixed assets are tagged with ID numbers when purchased, periodically counted and reconciled with the fixed assets subsidiary ledger.

 Transactions including journal entries are summarized in the general ledger.
 When preparing financial statements, a trial balance, which is a list of all account balances by debit and credit totals, can be reviewed to ensure that the general ledger’s total of debits and credits is equal.